Pretorer/AmethystTravelling/README.md

 Alternatively: when a new world is created, open the datapacks menu and drag this datapack into the Minecraft window.

 ## Datapack removal:
-The command `/function teleporter:remove` removes all entities, scoreboards and unloads all permanently loaded chunks created by this datapack.
+The command `/function amethysttraveling:remove` removes all entities, scoreboards and unloads all permanently loaded chunks created by this datapack.